 COVID-19 Testing at OHIO

-COVID-19 testing strategies at Ohio University include symptomatic testing to diagnose and isolate positive individuals, as well as asymptomatic testing to identify asymptomatic carriers of the virus, monitor its incidence, and anticipate potential outbreaks.
+COVID-19 testing strategies at Ohio University include symptomatic testing to diagnose and isolate positive individuals, and asymptomatic testing to identify asymptomatic carriers of the virus, monitor its incidence, and anticipate potential outbreaks.
 Ohio University has issued a Presidential Health Directive for asymptomatic testing of University community members as a necessary precaution to mitigate community health risks.